Mia-Finn/Game-Engines-Assignment-Repo/README.md

 Use the W, A, S, D keys to move in the game world and move the mouse to look around.

-The player can use 'E' to interact with most objects in the campfire scene.
+The player can use 'E' to interact with objects in the campfire scene.
 Players can interact with the radio and the tablet.

 Holding down left mouse button will pick up objects and letting go will drop them.
 Players can press the right mouse button while holding an object to throw it.